 - A bookkeeping system you actually use beats the "perfect" system you abandon in month two.

-The 10 Most Common Small Business Bookkeeping Mistakes
+The 8 Most Common Bookkeeping Mistakes

 Mistake 1 — Mixing Personal and Business Finances